-IoT security refers to the methods of protection used to secure internet-connected or network-based devices.
-The term IoT is incredibly broad, and with the technology continuing to evolve, the term has only become broader.
-From watches to thermostats to video game consoles, nearly every technological device has the ability to interact with the internet, or other devices, in some capacity.
+The term IoT is extremely broad, and as this technology continues to evolve, the term only becomes broader.
+From watches to thermostats to video game consoles, nearly every technological device can interact with the internet, or other devices, in some capacity.

-Because IoT is so broad, IoT security is even broader.
-This has resulted in a variety of methodologies falling under the umbrella of IoT security.
-Application program interface (API) security, public key infrastructure (PKI) authentication and network security are just a few of the methods IT leaders can use to combat the growing threat of cybercrime and cyberterrorism rooted in vulnerable IoT devices.
+IoT security is even broader than IoT, resulting in a variety of methodologies falling under that umbrella.
+Application programming interface (API) security, public key infrastructure (PKI) authentication and network security are just a few of the methods IT can use to combat the growing threat of cybercrime and cyberterrorism rooted in vulnerable IoT devices.

 IoT security issues and challenges

-The more ways for devices to be able to connect to each other, the more ways threat actors can intercept them.
-Protocols like HTTP (Hypertext Transfer Protocol) and API are just a few of the channels that IoT devices rely on that hackers can intercept.
+The more ways there are for devices to connect to each other, the more opportunities there are for threat actors to intercept them.
+Hypertext Transfer Protocol and APIs are just two of the channels that IoT devices rely on that hackers can intercept.

-Below are a few of the IoT security challenges that continue to threaten the financial safety of both individuals and organizations.
+The following IoT security challenges continue to threaten the financial safety of both individuals and organizations:

+- Remote exposure.
 Unlike other technologies, IoT devices have a particularly large attack surface due to their internet-supported connectivity.
-While this accessibility is extremely valuable, it also grants hackers the opportunity to interact with devices remotely.
-This is why hacking campaigns like phishing are particularly effective.
-IoT security, like cloud security, has to account for a large number of entry points in order to protect assets.
+While this accessibility is extremely valuable, it also gives hackers the opportunity to interact with devices remotely.
+This is why hacking campaigns, such as phishing, are particularly effective.
+IoT security, including cloud security, has to account for a large number of entry points to protect assets.

+- Resource constraints.
 Not all IoT devices have the computing power to integrate sophisticated firewalls or antivirus software.
-Some barely have the ability to connect to other devices.
+In fact, some devices can barely connect to other devices.
 IoT devices that have adopted Bluetooth technology, for example, have suffered from a recent wave of data breaches.
-The automotive industry, once again, has been one of the markets hurt the most.
+The automotive industry, once again, has been one of the markets hit the hardest.

 How to protect IoT systems and devices

-Of the IoT security issues discussed, most can be overcome by better preparation, particularly during the research and development process at the start of any consumer-, enterprise- or industrial-based IoT device development.
-Enabling security by default is critical, as well as providing the most recent operating systems and using secure hardware.
+- Introduce IoT security during the design phase.
+Of the IoT security risks and issues discussed, most can be overcome with better preparation, particularly during the research and development process at the start of any consumer-, enterprise- or industrial-based IoT (IIoT) device development.
+Enabling security by default is critical, along with providing the most recent operating systems and using secure hardware.

-IoT developers should, however, be mindful of cybersecurity vulnerabilities throughout each stage of development -- not just the design phase.
-The car key hack, for instance, can be mitigated by placing the FOB in a metal box, or away from one's windows and hallways.
+IoT developers should be mindful of cybersecurity vulnerabilities throughout each stage of development -- not just the design phase.
+The car key hack, for instance, can be mitigated by the driver placing their fob in a metal box or away from the windows and hallways in their home.

-PKI is an excellent way to secure the client-server connections between multiple networked devices.
-Using a two-key asymmetric cryptosystem, PKI is able to facilitate the encryption and decryption of private messages and interactions using digital certificates.
+- PKI and digital certificates.
+PKI can secure client-server connections between multiple networked devices.
+Using a two-key asymmetric cryptosystem, PKI can facilitate the encryption and decryption of private messages and interactions using digital certificates.
 These systems help to protect the clear text information input by users into websites to complete private transactions.
 E-commerce wouldn't be able to operate without the security of PKI.

-Networks provide a huge opportunity for threat actors to remotely control others' IoT devices.
+- Network security.
+Networks provide a huge opportunity for threat actors to remotely control IoT devices.
 Because networks involve both digital and physical components, on-premises IoT security should address both types of access points.
-Protecting an IoT network includes ensuring port security, disabling port forwarding and never opening ports when not needed; using antimalware, firewalls and intrusion detection systems/intrusion prevention systems; blocking unauthorized IP (Internet Protocol) addresses; and ensuring systems are patched and up to date.
+Protecting an IoT network includes ensuring port security, disabling port forwarding and never opening ports when not needed; using antimalware, firewalls, intrusion detection systems and intrusion prevention systems; blocking unauthorized IP addresses; and ensuring systems are patched and up to date.

+- API security.
 APIs are the backbone of most sophisticated websites.
-They allow travel agencies, for example, to aggregate flight information from multiple airlines into one location.
+They enable travel agencies, for example, to aggregate flight information from multiple airlines into one location.
 Unfortunately, hackers can compromise these channels of communication, making API security necessary for protecting the integrity of data being sent from IoT devices to back-end systems and ensuring only authorized devices, developers and apps communicate with APIs.
-T-Mobile's 2018 data breach is a perfect example of the consequences of poor API security.
-Due to a "leaky API," the mobile giant exposed the personal data of more than 2 million customers, including billing ZIP codes, phone numbers and account numbers, among other data.
+T-Mobile's 2018 data breach exposed the consequences of poor API security.
+Due to a leaky API, the mobile giant exposed the personal data of more than 2 million customers, including billing ZIP codes, phone numbers and account numbers.

 Additional IoT security methods

-- Network access control.
+- Network access control (NAC).
 NAC can help identify and inventory IoT devices connecting to a network.
-This will provide a baseline for tracking and monitoring devices.
+This provides a baseline for tracking and monitoring devices.

 - Segmentation.
 IoT devices that need to connect directly to the internet should be segmented into their own networks and have restricted access to the enterprise network.
-Network segments should be monitoring for anomalous activity, where action can be taken, should an issue be detected.
+Network segments should monitor for anomalous activity, taking action if an issue is detected.

 - Security gateways.
-Acting as an intermediary between IoT devices and the network, security gateways have more processing power, memory and capabilities than the IoT devices themselves, which provides them the ability to implement features such as firewalls to ensure hackers cannot access the IoT devices they connect.
+Acting as an intermediary between IoT devices and the network, security gateways have more processing power, memory and capabilities than the IoT devices themselves, which lets them add features such as firewalls to ensure hackers can't gain access to the IoT devices they connect.

-- Patch management/continuous software updates.
-It is critical to provide the means of updating devices and software either over network connections or through automation.
+- Patch management and continuous software updates.
+It's critical to provide a way to update devices and software either over network connections or through automation.
 Having a coordinated disclosure of vulnerabilities is also important for updating devices as soon as possible.
 Consider end-of-life strategies as well.

 - Training.
 IoT and operational system security are new to many existing security teams.
-It is critical for security staff to keep up to date with new or unknown systems, learn new architectures and programming languages and be ready for new security challenges.
+Security staff must keep up to date with new or unknown systems, learn new architectures and programming languages, and be ready for new security challenges.
 C-level and cybersecurity teams should receive regular cybersecurity training to keep up with modern threats and security measures.

-- Integrating teams.
+- Team integration.
 Along with training, integrating disparate and regularly siloed teams can be useful.
-For example, having programing developers work with security specialists can help ensure the proper controls are added to devices during the development phase.
+For example, having programming developers work with security specialists can help ensure the proper controls are added to devices during the development phase.

 - Consumer education.
 Consumers must be made aware of the dangers of IoT systems and provided steps to stay secure, such as updating default credentials and applying software updates.
 Consumers can also play a role in requiring device manufacturers to create secure devices and refusing to use those that don't meet high-security standards.